Mahi Mahi with Stewed Spiced Peaches

 Heat the oil in a large, heavy pot over medium heat.
 Add the cumin seeds, fennel seeds and curry leaves (be careful of the curry leaves splattering).
 Stir the spices occasionally and let them roast until darkened and fragrant.

-Add the garlic, turmeric and silk chili pepper.
+Add the garlic, turmeric and silk chili.
 Stir and let cook for 3 minutes.

-Add the ground coriander, ground cumin and cinnamon.
+Add the coriander, cumin and cinnamon.
 Stir and let cook for another 2 minutes.

 Add the peaches with a pinch of salt.
 Reduce the heat to gently simmer, covered, for 20 minutes.